1 9 7 4 – 1 9 7 8 (USA)

 First-season plots followed a blossoming romance between Rhoda and handsome Joe Gerard (David Groh), who owned the New York Wrecking Company and was the divorced father of ten-year-old Donny (Todd Turquand).

 The romance culminated in a special one-hour episode chronicling the couple’s marriage; the episode achieved stellar ratings on 28 October 1974

 However, the writers of Rhoda found it difficult to wring much humour from the story of a happily married couple and once the wedding was out of the way, the show’s ratings began to decline.

-For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career.
-(Rhoda was the co-owner of a window-dressing company with her childhood friend Myrna).
+For a while, the show’s focus shifted to Brenda’s troubled search for romance and to Rhoda’s career as the co-owner of a window-dressing company with her shy childhood friend Myrna (Barbara Sharma).

-At the start of the fourth season, Rhoda had a new job working for a costume company owned by Jack Doyle and Brenda had a steady boyfriend, Benny.
+At the start of the fourth season, Rhoda had a new job working for the Doyle Costume Company owned by Jack Doyle (Ken McMillan) and Brenda had a steady boyfriend called Benny (Ray Buktenica).

-In a last reach for ratings at the start of the final season, Rhoda’s overly protective mother, Ida was separated from Martin, her husband of many decades.
+In a last reach for ratings at the start of the final season, Rhoda’s overly protective mother, Ida (Nancy Walker) was separated from Martin (Harold Gould), her husband of many decades.

 Although Rhoda never achieved as much popularity as the series that had spawned it, the show is remembered fondly for its insights into the difficulties of married and single life in the big city.

 Rhoda also introduced TV viewers to such future stars as Julie Kavner and Lorenzo Music (a former writer for The Mary Tyler Moore Show), who played the voice of the never-seen but always intoxicated doorman Carlton, who would preface every conversation through the intercom with “This is Carlton, your doorman”.